 “[F]ornication and impurity of any kind, or greed, must not even be mentioned among you...Entirely out of place is obscene, silly, and vulgar talk; but instead, let there be thanksgiving.
 Let no one deceive you with empty words, for because of these things the wrath of God comes on those who are disobedient.
 Therefore do not be associated with them.
 For once you were darkness, but now in the Lord you are light.
 Live as children of light” (Ephesians 5:3-5,7-8).

-As much as I may be a fan of sometimes obscene and silly talk, what is Paul trying to say to us?
+What is Paul trying to say to us?
 As brothers who live a rather unusual and countercultural lifestyle, how can our perspective on the present-day state of the world work to expose the works of darkness when the world appears increasingly dark?

 Our Baptism and Confirmation marked and sealed our relationship as members of God’s beloved family.
 Our joy, especially as Franciscans, is to welcome others into that same relationship with God and with each other.
 Like Francis, we are heralds of the great King.
 No longer do our own personal desires, our own personal myths, our own personal fears and anxieties dominate our lives.
 Instead we live only for Jesus Christ.
 And when we live only for him, we make alive him who said “Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me” (Matthew 25:40).

 In our Gospel today, Christ tells his disciples, “As long as I am in the world, I am the light of the world” (John 9:5).
 As long as we, members of God’s family--who are baptized and sealed with the Holy Spirit--are in the world, Christ is the light of the world.